khushichoudhary1020/FrozenLakeML/README.md

 In this, we need to train the model or agent using Q-learning technique, in which we provide environment, and a set of rules on the basis of which agent learns.
 In this game, frozen lake an agent is needed to be trained with the help of reinforcement learning using Q-learning.

-ENVIRONMENT DETAILS:-
+**ENVIRONMENT DETAILS:-**
 The game initializes with the agent at its start state[0,0] of the frozen lake grid and it needs to reach the goal state.
 The environment grid holds 16 states(4*4=16).
 There are holes in the grid of lake which are distributed at diff places and if the agent falls in this holes, it will recieve a punishment i.e, no rewards or deduction of reward points.
 The player will play until one of these condition comes 1)- it wins , 2)- falls in the hole or 3)- the episode steps are over.

 is_slippery is an argument which means that an agent may move perpendicular to the intended direction sometimes ( is_slippery), if you place True in the argument then slippering is a possible condition but if place False agent can't slip.
 You can import the environmemt from the following link:-**https://gymnasium.farama.org/environments/toy_text/frozen_lake/ **

-POSSIBLE ACTIONS IN THE GAME:-
+**ACTIONS IN THIS GAME:-**

-When playing the game you wil notice that the agent is taking 4 possible actions to reach the goal which are listed below:
+_When playing the game you wil notice that the agent is taking 4 possible actions to reach the goal which are listed below:_

 0: Move left